What Are They?

 Are They Here Yet?

 No. The original strain of OsHV-1 has been kept isolated to a narrow area in California for nearly two decades.
-Regulatory actions in California and other West Coast states, including Washington, along with shellfish industry best practices have limited its spread to date.
+Regulatory actions in California and other West Coast states, including Washington, along with shellfish industry best practices, have limited its spread to date.

 The microvariant, first reported in Europe in 2008 and more recently POMS in Australia and New Zealand, has spread rapidly and in some cases appears to have replaced OsHV-1 as the dominant and more virulent strain.
 Washington regulators, shellfish growers, and other are working to prevent the introduction of either OsHV-1 microvariant.